derfel/Extract-Kernel-Initramfs/README.md

 # or
 $ make
 ```

 This concats all the necessary \*.sh files into one script named 'eki'.
+However, the latest "stable" eki script is commited as "eki".

 ## Environment Configuration Options